unmonk/unmonk/README.md

 ## Experience

-**Software Engineer @ Olive**
+**Software Engineer Team Lead @ Olive**
-- Improved the care experience for patients and providers COVID testing process, saving 86% of testing time.
+- Full Stack Engineering with focus on Node and Typescript, process automation, cloud solutions.
+- Providing coaching, mentorship, and career development to a team of software developers.
+- Collaborate with the product owners, project managers, and other team members to plan, prioritize, and execute on sprint initiatives.
+- Architecting coding pipelines, processes, and company standards.
+- Recruit, evaluate, and hire quality engineers.
+- Encourage innovation and foster an environment of continuous improvement.
+- Created automation to reduce COVID testing time by 86%
+- Automated COVID Vaccine scheduling and analysis.
+- Automated the updating of future patient appointments on legacy systems.
+- Automated supply chain purchase order dispatching and confirmations.
+- Work with OpenCV, OCR, Javascript, Selenium, Native Windows APIs.

 **Software Engineer / Founder @ Innovate Softworks LLC:**